DarioBBZ/M307-Einsetzen-von-Informations--und-Kommunikationstechnologie/docs/diagram.md

-    users one to many favorites : has locations one to many favorites : "is favorited in" locations one to many reviews : "is reviewed in" tags one to many locations : categorizes
+    users one to many favorites : has locations one to many favorites : "is favorited in" locations one to many reviews : "is reviewed in" categories one to many locations : categorizes

     users {
         int id PK